Timothy McVeigh: Accomplices

 McVeigh's accomplice Terry Nichols was convicted and sentenced in federal court to life in prison for his role in the crime.
 At Nichols' trial, evidence was presented indicating that others may have been involved.
 Several residents of central Kansas, including real estate agent Georgia Rucker and a retired Army NCO, testified at Terry Nichols' federal trial that they had seen two trucks at Geary Lake State Park, where prosecutors alleged the bomb was assembled.
 The retired NCO said he visited the lake on April 18, 1995, but left after a group of surly men looked at him aggressively.
 The operator of the Dreamland Motel testified that two Ryder trucks had been parked outside her Grandview Plaza motel where McVeigh stayed in Room 26 the weekend before the bombing.
 Terry Nichols is incarcerated at ADX Florence in Florence, Colorado.

 Michael and Lori Fortier were also considered accomplices, due to their foreknowledge of the bombing.
 In addition to Michael assisting McVeigh in scouting the federal building, Lori had helped McVeigh laminate a fake driver's license which was used to rent the Ryder truck.
-Fortier agreed to testify against McVeigh and Nichols in exchange for a reduced sentence and immunity for his wife.
+Michael agreed to testify against McVeigh and Nichols in exchange for a reduced sentence and immunity for his wife.
 He was sentenced on May 27, 1998, to twelve years in prison and fined $75,000 for failing to warn authorities about the bombing.
 On January 20, 2006, Fortier was released for good behavior into the Witness Protection Program and given a new identity.

 An ATF informant, Carol Howe, told reporters that shortly before the bombing she had warned her handlers that guests of the private community of Elohim City, Oklahoma, were planning a major bombing attack.
 McVeigh was issued a speeding ticket there at the same time.
 Other than this speeding ticket, there is no evidence of a connection between McVeigh and members of the Midwest Bank Robbers at Elohim City.

 Some witnesses claimed to have seen a second suspect, and there was a search for a "John Doe #2", but none was ever found.